Non-Destructive and Cost-Effective

 - Data, photographs, and repair guidance for all potential problem areas are compiled into a comprehensive report.

 - Detecting problem areas allows for repair or replacement of the affected equipment before component failure occurs.

-- Atlantic Leak Detection uses only certified Thermographers and state-of-the-art equipment to provide professional surveys in compliance with industry standards.
+- Atlantic Testing Services uses only certified thermographers and state-of-the-art equipment to provide professional surveys in compliance with industry standards.

 If you would like more information about how an Infrared Steam Inspection can help you, call Atlantic Testing Services at 888-696-6429.

 - Steam Traps

 Department of Energy Recommended Steam Trap Testing Intervals: